Things to do Before Filing for Bankruptcy

 In order to declare bankruptcy you will need to book an appointment to visit your local county court.
 You will have to search online to find which courts deal with bankruptcy in your area because not all will.
 The only exception to this is in London where most boroughs will use the High Court in central London for these filings.
 Before booking your appointment you should ensure that you have followed through on the previous steps to ensure that you aren’t pressed for time.

 Once you have completed these steps and made sure that you have all of your affairs in order it will be time to attend your court hearing.
 Whilst this situation may be worrying and stressful you should rest assured that as long as you have brought everything necessary there shouldn’t be an issue.
 During this process the judge will be looking to ensure that bankruptcy is the best financial solution for you.
-If everything goes as planned the court should declare your bankruptcy that day which will mean you are a step closer to working out your debt.
+If everything goes as planned the court should declare bankruptcy which will mean you are a step closer to working out your debt.